-Law: Project Management Standard Accredited by ANSI
+Law: Project Management Standard

 Legislation to require the use of a project management standard was the Program Management Improvement and Accountability Act of 2015 (PMIAA).
-As effectively updated by the pending NDAA for FY21, Sec.
-1745 of House version, which requires OMB to:
+It requires OMB to:

-- Adopt and oversee implementation of government-wide standards, policies, and guidelines for P/PM for executive agencies; - Adopt governmentwide standards, policies, and guidelines for P/PM for executive agencies that are "in accordance with standards accredited by ANSI." - Establish a 5-year strategic plan for program and project management.
+- Adopt and oversee implementation of government-wide standards, policies, and guidelines for P/PM for executive agencies; - Establish standards and policies for executive agencies consistent with widely accepted standards for program and project management (P/PM) planning and delivery; - Establish a 5-year strategic plan for program and project management.